 Occurs when creating, updating or deleting worklog.
 General error if entity is failing validation in Database.
 Will contain additional information about errors.

-API Request Limits and Lifetime Policies
+API Request Limits

-Stable API Policies
+Stable API Policy

 The official support for API versions is 2 years from their release.

 We guarantee that the API version will be not be affected and will continue working in productive mode for two years from the date of its release, with the possibility of deprecation after this period expires.
-The very latest version of the API is always supported.

 Release dates for the API versions are listed below:

-API v2.1 - deprecated, see API 2.1 Migration FAQ for retirement date and migration guide
+2.1 | - | ⛔ Deprecated | December 1, 2023 | See API 2.1 Migration FAQ for retirement date and migration guide |

-Beta API Policies
+Beta API Policy

 As the "Beta API" is actively developed, it might change at any time, including structural changes, changes in models, responses and URLs until it reaches a stable state (indicated by removed “-beta” flag in the version number).